 Over the years, the prolific collaborations with esteemed architects and designers have contributed to make Kartell a brand known worldwide for the design aesthetic that distinguishes its products, originally car accessories and then household objects.
 Amongst the best known names are the founder's wife, Anna Castelli Ferrieri, plus, Gae Aulenti, Ettore Sottsass, Vico Magistretti, Marco Zanuso, Antonio Citterio, Ron Arad and Patricia Urquiola as well as, obviously, Philippe Starck.

 In 1972 Kartell's success was crowned by its participation in an exhibition featuring Italian furniture at the Moma Museum in New York.

-In 2000, just one year after the inauguration of its own museum, the company's historic output was featured in the Centre Pompidou show La Donation Kartell, un environment plastique in Paris.
+In 2000, a year after the museum's inauguration, the company's historical production was the star of the La Donation Kartell, un environnment plastique exhibition set up at the Pompidou Centre in Paris.

-The “Brevetto Pirelli” car-roof ski-holder was the first product manufactured by Kartell in the early 1950s, and it is also the first object that visitors see in the Museum.
+The Pirelli patented ski rack, the first product made by Kartell in the early 1950s, is also the first object that visitors encounter upon entering the Museum.